 Fruit fly nets, and nets to exclude birds and other animals can be key to your success with fruit growing.

-If you’re trying to grow fruit in the same habitat as fruit fly, birds, possums, rats, and other animals who like to eat fruit like kangaroos, then if you don’t net, there’s a pretty good chance something else will beat you to the fruit.
+If you don’t net, there’s a pretty good chance something else will beat you to the fruit.

 Looking after fruit fly and bird nets

-So, you’ve followed our advice and put nets over your trees in spring or early summer, you’ve picked your wildly successful fruit crop, and now it’s time to put the nets away.
+So, you’ve followed our advice and put nets over your trees in spring or early summer.
+You’ve picked your wildly successful fruit crop, and now it’s time to put the nets away.

-Mend the nets each year
+1. Mend the nets each year

-Remove nets from the trees
+2. Remove nets from the trees

-Remove debris from the net
+3. Remove debris from the net

 Any twigs or branches that have become entangled, or any fruit that has become caught in the net, must be removed.
-The former because it makes putting the net out next year a nightmare if there are snags in it.
-The latter because the fruit must be disposed of correctly so it doesn’t harbour pests or diseases.
+The former is because it makes putting the net out next year a nightmare if there are snags in it.
+The latter is because the fruit must be disposed of correctly so it doesn’t harbour pests or diseases.

-Label the net
+4. Label the net

-Pack into rodent-proof covers
+5. Pack into rodent-proof covers

 Rats and mice LOVE to live in nets in the winter.
-Take it from us that putting out net that has been lived in by rodents is a most unpleasant and smelly job.
+Putting out a net that rodents have lived in is a most unpleasant and smelly job.(And yes, that’s definitely the voice of experience.)

 Ideally, find sealable bags or boxes that are large enough to accommodate your nets.

-Store out of the weather
+6. Store out of the weather

 We’ve found netting trees to be extremely hard work!
 Putting on and off.